-On this page is a BMI percentile calculator for men and women, 18 years old and up in the United States.
-Although the US BMI distribution mostly matches for females and males across the range, there is divergence at higher and lower BMI percentiles.
+On this page is a BMI percentile calculator for men and women (for Body Mass Index), 18 years old and older in the United States in 2022.

 BMI is a height and weight based formula to estimate whether a person has a healthy weight for their height.
 Use our BMI Calculator to compute a BMI using height and weight as inputs.

 BMI Percentile Calculator for Men and Women in the United States

 Median and Average BMI for Men and Women

 As we mentioned in our post on the distribution of BMIs for the United States, the adult average BMI was 27.96 and adult median BMI was 27.3.
 Mean and median varied a bit for women and men in the sample.

 In the United States in 2022 among adults, the median female BMI was 26.7.
 Women averaged a BMI of 27.8.